open-solid/cqs-bundle/README.md

-# Command Query Separation pattern integration for Symfony framework
+# Command-Query Separation integration for Symfony framework

+See https://github.com/open-solid/cqs for more information.

 ## Installation